 You need to enroll in the plan every year.
 Your enrollment will not continue into the next plan year automatically.
 If you want to participate in the plan, you need to elect an annual contribution amount every year during Open Enrollment.
-Changes to your election may be allowed if you have a qualifying life event (see "page 9," Midyear Changes Allowed).
+Changes to your election may be allowed if you have a qualifying life event (see page 9, Midyear Changes Allowed).
+Making sure that your child or other loved one is well cared for while you're working can sometimes be costly.
+Fortunately, UC's Dependent Care Flexible Spending Account (DepCare FSA) allows you to set aside pretax money each year for dependent care expenses, helping you budget for these costs and saving you money on taxes.